top of page

 A LITTLE ABOUT TOM’S LIFE:

 What a journey!
-From a neglected childhood spent in bars and strip clubs to a man with a happy marriage, loving family, and fulfilled Christian walk, few people fully epitomize a life so completely transformed more than our husband, Dad, Pappy, brother, uncle, and friend.
+From a neglected childhood spent in bars and strip clubs to a man with a happy marriage, loving family, and fulfilled Christian walk, few people fully epitomize a life so completely transformed more than Tom Dooley; husband, Dad, Pappy, brother, uncle, and friend.

 By his early teen years, he had a reputation for being a trouble maker.
 At the ripe old age of 12, the FBI was looking for him for check fraud, and he had been arrested for stealing cars.
 But, he had already chosen the perfect career – radio – and at 14, he dropped out of high school, went to radio school, and got his first radio job in Dyersburg, TN.
 After all, he would soon have his own family to care for.
 Tom married his first wife when they were both 16.
 At 17, Tom’s first daughter, Dana Lynn, was born.
 Four years later, a second child, Dione, was stillborn.
 Tom was divorced shortly after, but he was soon married and quickly divorced yet again.